 KFC Franchise Business Plan

 In 2017, Yum!
 Brands was named to the Dow Jones Sustainability North America Index.
-The company’s restaurant brands KFC, Pizza Hut, and Taco Bell are the global leaders in the fast food industry.
+The company’s restaurant brands KFC, Pizza Hut, and Taco Bell are the global leaders in the fast-food industry.
 Yum!
-Brands has more than 45,000 company-owned, franchised, and licensed restaurants including 4,055 franchised KFC restaurants.
+Brands have more than 45,000 company-owned, franchised, and licensed restaurants including 4,055 franchised KFC restaurants.
 About 98.7% of the KFC locations operate under franchise or license agreements.
 KFC is one of the world’s most popular chicken franchises.
 Around four million people visit a KFC restaurant in the U.S. every day and around 1.8 billion pieces of chicken are sold each year.
-Joorney Business Plans Writers have an extensive experience in working with investors looking to open a KFC restaurant.
+Joorney Business Plans Writers have extensive experience in working with investors looking to open a KFC restaurant.

 When drafting a Franchise Business Plan for a KFC restaurant, there are several issues to address:

 The minimum financial requirement to open a KFC restaurant in the U.S. is $1.5 million net worth and $750,000 in liquid assets.
 The start-up expenses include: construction costs (approx. $1,036,000), initial franchise fee ($45,000), development services fee (approx. $17,000), real estate (approx. $700,000), grand opening expense ($5,000), start-up inventory ($10,000), training expenses (approx. $6,950), and miscellaneous operating costs (approx. $7,000).
 Joorney Business Plans has experience in creating long-term financial projections for KFC restaurants and understands the specifics pertaining to the initial investment requirements.